9 Must-Haves for Your YouTube Sponsorship Contract Template to Earn More & Keep Your Money

 6. Limitations on exclusivity to protect future income

-7. Earn more (without doing anything) with commissions
+7. Earn more with commissions

 8. Success fees for high performance